Piyush-BA/concur-manual/delegates.md

 ---
 layout: default
-title: Deligation on behalf
+title: Delegation on behalf
 nav_order: 6
-permalink: /docs/Deligation
+permalink: /docs/Delegation
 ---
-# Deligation on behalf
+# Delegation on behalf

 Sometimes we are not able to complete the process on our own.
-In these cases we need to give access of our Concur account to someone else.
-In Concur system this pocess is called request deligation.
+In these cases, we need to give access to our Concur account to someone else.
+In the Concur system, this process is called request delegation.
 To understand how to delegate your account or to access a delegated account, Follow the steps below.

 ## 1 Request Delegates
 ### Role- All users